Proposed urban farm renderings by volunteer Architect, Maria McMorran.

 Please post comments here.
 You will need to create a login once u are on the City's site.

-Thank you, and we hope to see you at the Roslindale and Wayland Farmer’s market on Saturday, March 11th from 10-2 pm.
+Thank you, and we hope to see you at the Natick Farmer's Market on Saturdays from 9 to 1:00.

 Below is a sample letter you could cut and paste into the City’s website.